evolvingweb/redmine_evolvingweb_extensions/README.md

 ## Date range on hover for weekly reports

 Adds a title attribute to be shown on hover for the columns on a weekly spent time report.

+## Changes on reports page

+If you land to a time entries report page for a given project you'll see the following changes vs a default installation:
+- Project is not hardcoded; instead, it's a normal filter
+- There are some predefined columns and the report is set to current month
+- Report columns are removable by clicking a link
+- There's a link to make the report "shareable" (i.e. changing relative filters to absolute)